MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-omnichannel-data.md

 > [!Note]
 > During the import process, if any privacy terms are displayed, you'll need to accept them to be able to successfully create records for social channels.

-## Test the import and export of data
+## Test the export and import of data

 **To check and compare records between the source and target environments**

-1. Using [advanced find](../customerengagement/on-premises/basics/save-advanced-find-search.md), select all of the fields of the entities that you imported or exported.
+1. Using [advanced find](../customerengagement/on-premises/basics/save-advanced-find-search.md), select all of the fields of the entities that you exported or imported.

-2. Perform a random check of the data across multiple records to confirm that all data is successfully imported and exported between the source and target environments.
+2. Perform a random check of the data across multiple records to confirm that all data is successfully exported and imported between the source and target environments.

 **To check the functionality in your target environment**